aklitzke/dors/README.md

 **Q:** Is this ready for production?
 **A:** This is currently in alpha.
 Use at your own risk.

-**Q:** This looks pretty similar to [cargo-make](https://github.com/sagiegurari/cargo-make).
-What are the differences?
-**A:** The syntax was inspired by cargo-make, and this project was originally started due to limitations in cargo-make's workspace support.
-This project has different goals, a different task execution model, and a different syntax.

 **Q:** How do you pronounce this?
 **A:** Like 'horse'